haruiz/devfest-hoboken/README.md

 # devfest-hoboken

-Demos code for the talk "Deploying ML models into production using Tensorflow and GCP ".
+Code repository for the workshop "Deploying ML models into production using Tensorflow and GCP ".